rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Sould by Will.
 Faithorne att [the] sign of [the] Shipp within Temple Bar</CITE>
 >(*Source of information reads*:  Sould by Will.
 Faithorne att ![ye](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/ye.png) sign of ![ye](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/ye.png) shipp within Temple Bar)

-<a name="0.5.16.4">0.5.16.4</a> If the meaning of a brevigraph is conjectural or unknown, apply the bracketing conventions given in [conjectural and indecipherable text](/DCRMR/general-rules/Transcription/#0562-conjectural-and-indecipherable-text) (see [0.5.62.1](/DCRMR/general-rules/Transcription/#0.5.62.1)).
+<a name="0.5.16.4">0.5.16.4</a> If the meaning of a brevigraph is conjectural or unknown, apply the bracketing conventions given in [Conjectural and indecipherable text](/DCRMR/general-rules/Transcription/#0562-conjectural-and-indecipherable-text) (see [0.5.62.1](/DCRMR/general-rules/Transcription/#0.5.62.1)).

 ### 0.5.17 Rebuses